-Customer credit risk has a very low overall effect on the OPCC/Group by virtue of income from customers being equal to only 4.31% of total income (2018/19 - 4.35%).
+Customer credit risk has a very low overall effect on the OPCC/Group by virtue of income from customers being equal to only 3.41% of total income (2019/20 - 4.31%).
 The risk is managed via the OPCC/Group's credit control policy.
 This policy sets out the framework within which financial relationships with the OPCC/Group's customers are managed beginning with raising an invoice through to invoking legal action should it be required.
 The Chief Finance Officer for the OCC may authorise the write-off of unrecoverable amounts up to £10k.
 Amounts above £10k require the authorisation of the Chief Finance Officer for the OPCC.

 To further mitigate the risk of customer credit default, the OPCC/Group assesses whether a bad debt impairment is required each year.
-No impairment is required for 2019/20 (2018/19 - 0.07% of the total debtors value).
+No impairment is required for 2020/21 (2019/20 - no impairment required).